Contact

 Structured inquiry pathways exist for specific professional categories within the roofing sector.

-Permit and inspection researchers referencing this directory for project documentation should note that roofing permits are governed by local Authority Having Jurisdiction (AHJ) under the adopted edition of the International Residential Code (IRC) or International Building Code (IBC), as published by the International Code Council (ICC).
-The directory does not issue permits, certifications, or inspection approvals.
+Permit and inspection researchers referencing this provider network for project documentation should note that roofing permits are governed by local Authority Having Jurisdiction (AHJ) under the adopted edition of the International Residential Code (IRC) or International Building Code (IBC), as published by the International Code Council (ICC).
+The provider network does not issue permits, certifications, or inspection approvals.

-Insurance adjusters and claims professionals cross-referencing contractor credentials should verify license standing directly with the applicable state board, as directory data reflects publicly available information at the time of indexing and may not reflect real-time license status.
+Insurance adjusters and claims professionals cross-referencing contractor credentials should verify license standing directly with the applicable state board, as provider network data reflects publicly available information at the time of indexing and may not reflect real-time license status.

 Roofing industry associations — including those affiliated with the National Roofing Contractors Association (NRCA) or the Roofing Contractors Association of your applicable regional chapter — may submit requests for coordinated data accuracy reviews.